-When you are born, your body has a plentiful supply of these essential proteins, which work together to keep your skin smooth and supple.
-Unfortunately, factors like sun exposure and the inevitable passing of time result in the break down of collagen.
+When you are born, your body has a plentiful supply of these essential proteins which work together to keep your skin smooth and supple.
+Unfortunately, factors like sun exposure, pollution and the inevitable passing of time results in the break down of collagen.

 Your collagen production starts to decline after the age of twenty.
 Collagen production slows at a rate of about one percent per year and, as a result, the skin becomes thinner and more fragile over time.
 This is why you may start to notice fine lines forming around your mouth and eyes, as well as deeper wrinkles on your forehead.
 Your skin may also take on an uneven tone or texture as you age.

 When your collagen levels are high, your skin may be smoother, firmer and more supple.
 As you age and your collagen levels decrease, you’ll probably notice some changes in your skin.
 Thus, collagen seems to be an important part of the skin care puzzle.

 Unfortunately, you can’t actually measure your collagen levels.
 You can, however, look for visible signs of aging in your skin to signify that your collagen levels are in decline:

 When these signs of aging first become apparent, your first instinct may be to panic.
 Before you take any drastic measures, however, you should know what works (and what doesn’t).

 There is some scientific evidence showing a positive correlation between oral collagen supplements and anti-aging benefits.